The-AVR/AVR-2022/content/en/vehicle-management-computer/system-setup/_index.md

 ![](2022-06-18-16-16-42.png)

-Choose a username, such as "vrc"
+Choose a username, such as "avr"

 ![](2022-06-18-16-17-00.png)